CCarissimo/noco/README.md

 # no(n) co(mmercial)
-for communities to effectively share and reuse items
+For communities to effectively share and reuse items.

-Minimum Viable Product:
+## Minimum Viable Product:

 User: